schism-dev/schism/docs/mesh-generation/meshing-for-compound-floods/meshing-in-SMS.md

 ![Polygon None](../../assets/mesh-none.png)

-## Find and fix SMS issues
+## Known SMS issues
 There are some known issues in SMS that may hang or crash SMS:

 - SMS may hang while generating mesh for a complex polygon.
-Breaking the large polygon into smaller and simpler pieces can help fix the issue.
+Breaking the large polygon into smaller and simpler polygons can help fix the issue.

 ![intersect joints](../../assets/mesh-sms-hang.png)